torickjdavis/vanilla/README.md

   - [ ] Demonstrating `useState`
   - [ ] Demonstrating `useEffect`
   - [ ] Demonstrating `useContext`
+- Routing
-- [ ] Minimum of 3 Routes
+  - [x] Minimum of 3 Routes
   - [ ] Uses a Redirected Route
   - [ ] Uses a Guarded Route
-- [ ] Uses a UI Framework
+- [x] Uses a UI Framework
   - Free to choose, but they are using Material UI this semester.
+- Uses Components of UI Framework
-  - [ ] Navigation Bar
+  - [x] Navigation Bar
   - [ ] Expanding & Collapsing Side Drawer
   - [ ] Modal Dialog
   - [ ] Form with Validation
-- [ ] Scoped Component Styles
+  - [x] Scoped Component Styles
     - Free to choose whatever method.
 - [ ] Retrieves Large Data List with Axios
 - [ ] Renders a Large List with Discrete React Components
   - Not just text list.